Investment and other subsidies

 Green certificate system

-The price of a green certificate has been set between the Romanian new leu (RON) equivalent of EUR29/General Collateral (GC) and EUR59/GC.
+The price of a green certificate has been set between the Romanian new leu (RON) equivalent of EUR29/ General Certificate (GC) and EUR59/GC.
 Currently, the price of a green certificate is equivalent with the maximum value of EUR59/GC, since the demand of GC is higher than the offer.

-In December 2012, the Romanian Regulatory Authority in the Field of Energy (ANRE) calculated the estimated quota of GCs acquisition for 2013 for the electricity suppliers as 0.21 GC/MWh supplied to final consumers.
+On 21 March 2014, the Romanian Regulatory Authority in the Field of Energy (ANRE) calculated the estimated quota of GCs acquisition for 2014 for the electricity suppliers as 0.237 GC/MWh supplied to final consumers.

-The license is granted for a fixed term, but no longer than 25 years.
-In case of production of electricity from renewable sources, the maximum period during which ANRE should issue the relating license is reduced to 30 days (from 60 days).
+The license is granted for a fixed term, but no longer than 15 years.
+In case of production of electricity from renewable sources, the maximum period during which ANRE should issue the relating license is reduced to 30 days.

 According to Law 220/2008, the producers of electricity from renewable sources benefit from a different number of green certificates depending on the fuel used.
 For example: